Calculating a Chapter 13 Plan

 - Certain taxes

-- Debts for most government funded or guaranteed educational loans or benefit overpayments
+- Most government funded or guaranteed educational loans or benefit overpayments

-- Debts arising from death or personal injury caused by driving while intoxicated or under the influence of drugs
+- Arising from death or personal injury caused by driving while intoxicated or under the influence of drugs

-- Debts for restitution or a criminal fine included in a sentence on the debtor’s conviction of a crime
+- Restitution or a criminal fine included in a sentence on the debtor’s conviction of a crime

 To the extent that the debtor does not fully pay the above debts under the Chapter 13 plan, the debtor will still be responsible for these debts after the conclusion of the bankruptcy case.

-You can discharge certain debts in Chapter 13 unless a creditor timely files and prevails in an action to have the following debts declared non-dischargeable:
+You can discharge certain debts in Chapter 13 unless a creditor timely files and prevails in an action to have the debts declared non-dischargeable for:

-- Debts for money or property obtained by false pretenses
+- Money or property obtained by false pretenses

-- Debts for fraud or defalcation while acting in a fiduciary capacity
+- Fraud or defalcation while acting in a fiduciary capacity

-- Debts for restitution or for damages awarded in a civil case for willful or malicious actions by the debtor that cause personal injury or death to a person
+- Restitution or for damages awarded in a civil case for willful or malicious actions by the debtor that cause personal injury or death to a person

 The discharge in a Chapter 13 case is somewhat broader than in a Chapter 7 case.
 Debts dischargeable in a Chapter 13, but not in Chapter 7, include debts for willful and malicious injury to property (as opposed to a person) and debts arising from property settlements in divorce or separation proceedings.